Cost of Living in Norway?

 Norway in general and its capital Oslo in particular are well known for being very expensive.
-This is, for example, reflected in the cost of living surveys by both the Economist Intelligence Unit and ECA International.
-Both studies compare costs in more than 400 cities around the world and in both cases Oslo ranks as the third most expensive city for expatriates.
-The general high cost of living in Norway is very much due to taxes, from high income taxes to a standard VAT rate of 25%.
+The 2015 cost of living survey conducted by the Economist Intelligence Unit ranks Oslo as the third-most expensive city for expatriates, based on a comparison of 160 products and services in each city.
+Though it isn’t just Norway’s capital city that has high living costs: a similar study by ECA International in 2014 named Stavanger as the fourth-most expensive city for expats, behind Oslo in third place.
+The overall high cost of living in Norway is very much due to taxes, from high income taxes to a standard VAT rate of 25%.

-However, the services (such as the public health system) paid for by these taxes as well as the comparatively high average income somewhat make up for the cost of living in Norway.
-While Norway thus enjoys quite an excellent standard of living, this makes it doubly important for expats to carefully take a look at their future budget (and maybe negotiate additional expat benefits) in order not to despair at the high cost of living in Norway.
-In the following, you can find an overview of the most common budget items and their costs.
+However, the services (such as the public health system) paid for by these taxes, as well as the comparatively high average incomes, somewhat make up for the cost of living in Norway.
+While Norway thus enjoys quite an excellent standard of living, this makes it doubly important for expats to carefully look at their future budget (and maybe negotiate additional expat benefits) in order not to suffer from the high cost of living in Norway.
+In the following guide, you can find an overview of the most common budget items and their costs.

 Calling Your Friends and Watching TV

 You can, for example, get a basic internet connection with a speed of 10 Mbit/s for around 300 NOK a month.
-For 100-150 NOK, you can get a basic cell phone contract with 150 minutes, SMS and MB free.
-A landline will set you back 80-100 NOK plus telephone charges and a basic television package cost around 200 NOK a month at the time of writing.
+For 199 NOK, you can get a basic cell phone contract for one month with free domestic calls, MMS, and 1GB of data.

 Alternatively, you might be able to save money by getting all (or at least most) of your communication and television services from one single provider in a package deal.
-Check with local providers to find out if they offer package deals.
+Check with local providers to find out if they offer package deals in your area.

 Regardless of how you are getting your television services, keep in mind that your cost of living in Norway will also include a broadcasting license fee, the so-called ‘Kringkastingsavgiften’.
-This television fee is regularly set by Parliament and amounts to 2,729.16 NOK for 2014.
+This television fee is regularly set by Parliament, and the 2017 fee amounts to 2,867.70 NOK, including VAT at 10%.